vikas9dev/devops/doc/13_AWS_Re_Architecting_Web_App_on_AWS_Cloud.md

 - Configures networking according to our specifications 🌐
 - Applies our custom parameter group settings ⚙️

 "**AWS bills for ElastiCache like a hotel room - you pay for every hour it's reserved, whether you sleep there or not.**" 🏨💳.
 No "pausing" or "stopping" mechanism exists.
-Node type (cache.t2.micro = ~$0.018/hr ≈ $13/month).Additional charges for: - Data transfer (if applicable), - Backup storage (if enabled).
+Node type (cache.t2.micro = ~$0.018/hr ≈ $13/month).
+Additional charges for: - Data transfer (if applicable), - Backup storage (if enabled).

 🛑 Cost Control Options:
 **DELETE When Not Needed**